stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-We can now replace the hard-coded command in the render sequence:
+The hard-coded draw command can now be replaced in the render sequence:

 ```java
 Command draw = DrawCommand.of(model);
 ```

-Finally, the previous view transform means we are looking at the model from above - we add a temporary static rotation to get a better viewing angle:
+Finally, the previous view transform means we are looking at the model from above, a temporary static rotation is added to get a better viewing angle:

 ```java
 public static Matrix matrix(Swapchain swapchain) {